equinor/subscript/docs/index.rst

 *********
-Subscript
+subscript
 *********

-Subscript is an Equinor collection of scripts used for subsurface reservoir modelling.
+subscript is Equinor's collection of scripts used for subsurface reservoir modelling.

 .. include::